wandb/docs/docs/guides/registry/link_version.md

   <TabItem value="python_sdk">

 Use the [`link_artifact`](../../ref/python/run.md#link_artifact) method to programmatically link an artifact to a registry.
 When you link an artifact, specify the path where you want artifact version to link to for the `target_path` parameter.
 The target path takes the form of `{ORG_ENTITY_NAME}/wandb-registry-{REGISTRY_NAME}/{COLLECTION_NAME}`.
-Note that this path will inform the registry and collection the artifact will be linked to.
+Note that this path informs the registry and collection the artifact will be linked to.

 Replace values enclosed in `<>` with your own:
 ```python